- Cancer, sex, and sexuality

 The scarring that can occur after pelvic radiation can shorten or narrow the vagina.
 A woman can often keep tight scar tissue from forming by stretching the walls of her vagina with vaginal penetration during sex at least 3 or 4 times a week or using a vaginal dilator on a regular basis.

 A vaginal dilator is a plastic or rubber tube used to stretch out the vagina.
 It feels much like putting in a large tampon for a few minutes.
 Even if a woman is not interested in staying sexually active, keeping her vagina normal in size allows more comfortable gynecologic exams.
 And gynecologic visits are an important part of follow up after treatment.
-For more information, see “Using a vaginal dilator” in the section called “Preventing pain during sex.”
+For more information, see “Using a vaginal dilator” under the section called “Preventing pain during sex.”

 Radiation to the vagina can also damage its lining, making it thin and fragile.
 Many women notice some light bleeding after intercourse, but they felt no pain at the time.
-Rarely women get ulcers, or open sores, in their vaginas, which may take several months to heal after radiation therapy ends.
+Rarely, women get ulcers, or open sores, in their vaginas, which may take several months to heal after radiation therapy ends.

 Can a woman have sex while getting pelvic radiation?